gyoce/Tetris/README.md

 a score.
 Then it picks the best score and do the actions for it.

-For example if you have a tetromino with a T-Shape, the ai compute all the possibilities left to right and for every rotation possible, (T-Shape got 4 rotations for example (trust me :) ).
+For example if you have a tetromino with a T-Shape, the ai compute all the possibilities left to right and for every rotation possible, (T-Shape got 4 rotations for example (trust me :D)).

 For every rotations and positions of the tetromino the AI is giving a score.
 The score is calculate with few parameters :